 On a budget and in a time crunch?
 This book features 6 practice tests and a comprehensive answer key for each question.
-You also get mobile access so you can access materials from any device, any time.
+You also get mobile access so you can access materials from any device, at any time.

 To find the right option for your studies, you need to consider factors like the book’s layout, the quality and quantity of its practice questions, and how many practice tests it includes, to ensure that it complements your studying style.

-The GRE General Test is usually taken by individuals who’ve completed an undergraduate degree, and are considering graduate school or business school.
+The GRE General Test is usually taken by individuals who’ve completed an undergraduate degree and are considering graduate school or business school.

-If you’re applying to law school or medical school, though, you’ll need to take other specialized admissions tests.
+If you’re applying to law school or medical school, however, you’ll need to take other specialized admissions tests.
 The LSAT is for law school admission, while the MCAT is the admissions test for medical school.

-The test typically begins with a one hour Analytical Writing section, followed by two sections of Verbal Reasoning with 20 questions.
+The test typically begins with a one-hour Analytical Writing section, followed by two sections of Verbal Reasoning with 20 questions.
 Each section must be completed in 30 minutes.

 The test ends with two Quantitative Reasoning sections.
-These sections contain 20 questions each, and must be completed in 35 minutes.
+These sections contain 20 questions each and must be completed in 35 minutes.

 GRE prep books offer specific testing strategies based on the contents of previous tests, which can help give you an edge.

-With plenty of realistic practice questions, you’ll learn how to effectively analyze the answers, to help narrow your options.
+With plenty of realistic practice questions, you’ll learn how to effectively analyze the answers to help narrow your options.

 By familiarizing you with the layout and types of questions that the exam offers, a book can help instill confidence when it comes time to actually take the test.